splunk/ta-cisco-webex-meetings-add-on-for-splunk/README.md

 ## Getting Started
 This is a TA to pull in data from WebEx Meetings XML API.
-This is the `LstmeetingusageHistory` [API endpoint](https://developer.cisco.com/docs/webex-xml-api-reference-guide/#!lstmeetingusagehistory) being hit to fetch data for the meetings.
+The `LstmeetingusageHistory` [API endpoint](https://developer.cisco.com/docs/webex-xml-api-reference-guide/#!lstmeetingusagehistory) is being hit to fetch data for the meetings.

 #### Installation and Configuration Steps
 This application can be installed on-prem and cloud.
 The TA can be downloaded from the JIRA ticket / [Drive link]()